Downloading a diagnostics bundle for Cloudera Data Engineering

 After granting or revoking the role on the environment, run the Sync Users to FreeIPA environment action.

-The Diagnostic Bundle Options dialog box launches.
+The Generate Diagnostics Bundle dialog box launches.

 • Pre-defined Range: Select a specific time range of log files to generate from the drop-down list, or you can choose a custom interval in the next option.